HappyRay/testscribe/docs/index.markdown

 ## Add additional directories to the Python path for a test run
 The directories are relative to the configuration file location where they are defined.

-example:
+For example:

     python-paths:
     - src
     - tests

-The directories (config directory)/src and (config directory)/tests are added to the Python path for a test run.
+The directories (config directory)/src and (config directory)/tests are added to the Python path for a test run that uses this configuration file.

 ## Output files root directory
 The value has to be an existing directory.